byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Authentic Living](./vivariumGeorgeTownGallery/vivariumLivingRoom/livingRoomCandidCafeWeb.jpg)

-### *Knowledge of the 'symbiotic evolutionary experience' and theory are shared here.*
+### *Knowledge Harvested* from the 'symbiotic co-evolutionary experience' and theory are shared here.

 **An effort to reach ones own potential and help others do so in the process.**